e7ite/DLLInjector/README.md

 # DLLInjector
 Simple Windows DLL Injector via command line.
-Creates a thread in the target process, which calls LoadLibrary to load the DLL.
+Creates a thread in the target process that calls LoadLibrary to load the DLL.
 Can load and unload DLLs.

 ## Usage
     DLLInjector.exe <PROCESS> <load/unload> <DLL>